A Message from Luke Weedon

-Happy New Year everyone!
+Happy New Year!

-At the 2020 Annual Meeting, we gave a heartfelt thank you to Tina Smith for her energetic and thoughtful leadership throughout her service on the Board of Trustees, and in particular her time as President of the ACIC.
-We also elected three new Trustees (Dora Jimenez (NY Life), Robin Lenarz (Securian) and Michael Robson (Greenberg)) and thanked Catherine Hood (Bracewell) and Josephine Vashi (AIG) for their service to the Board as their terms expired.
+At the 2023 Annual Meeting we also gave a heartfelt thank you to Renée Dailey for her steadfast and thoughtful leadership throughout her many years of service on the Board of Trustees, and in particular her time as President of the College.
+We also elected three new Trustees (Jennifer Fitzpatrick (Pacific Life), Brendan Kelly (NY Life), and Heather Wenzel (Morgan Lewis)) and thanked Keith Atkinson (Nuveen) and Danielle Maksimow (Norton Rose Fulbright Canada) for their valued service to the Board as their terms expired.